Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee Performance Insights

-- The Volunteers have a +176 scoring differential, topping opponents by 13.5 points per game.
-They're putting up 77.8 points per game to rank 114th in college basketball and are giving up 64.3 per outing to rank 37th in college basketball.
+- The Volunteers are outscoring opponents by 13.5 points per game with a +176 scoring differential overall.
+They put up 77.8 points per game (115th in college basketball) and allow 64.3 per contest (38th in college basketball).

-- The 39.2 rebounds per game Tennessee averages rank 75th in college basketball, and are 4.7 more than the 34.5 its opponents grab per outing.
+- Tennessee wins the rebound battle by 4.7 boards on average.
+It records 39.2 rebounds per game, which ranks 75th in college basketball, while its opponents pull down 34.5 per outing.

-- Tennessee has committed 2.4 fewer turnovers per game than its opponents, averaging 10.5 (76th in college basketball action) while forcing 12.9 (108th in college basketball).
+- Tennessee has won the turnover battle by 2.4 turnovers per game, committing 10.5 (77th in college basketball action) while forcing 12.9 (108th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.